Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Introduction

 \section{Introduction}

-Scalar optically-pumped magnetometers (OPMs), known for their high sensitivity, robustness, and ability to be miniaturized, have found widespread applications in fields such as fundamental physics \cite{abel2020measurement, abel2017search, groeger2006laser}, space magnetometry \cite{korth2016miniature, bennett2021precision}, and biomedical imaging \cite{tierney2019optically, boto2017new, bison2003dynamical, sander2012magnetoencephalography}.
-The accuracy of alkali OPMs is limited by frequency shifts of the unresolved Zeeman sublevels, particularly those originating from the atomic structure such as the nonlinear Zeeman (NLZ) effect [Fig. \ref{fig:FIDBackgorund} (a)].
-In addition, the hyperfine systematic error, which arises from the frequency difference between the average ground-state Zeeman resonances of the F~=~I~$\pm$~1/2 manifolds leads to further inaccuracies [Fig. \ref{fig:FIDBackgorund} (c)].
-This frequency difference arises because the F~=~I~$\pm$~1/2 manifolds have different hyperfine Landé g-factors \cite{Steck87Rb}.
-External perturbations, such as light shifts, can also contribute to inaccuracies.
-However, in many implementations, light shifts can be suppressed to the pT level \cite{hunter2023free, hunter2022accurate, novikova2001compensation}.
+Scalar optically pumped magnetometers (OPMs), known for their high sensitivity, robustness, and ability to be miniaturized, have found widespread applications in fields such as fundamental physics \cite{abel2020measurement, abel2017search, groeger2006laser}, space magnetometry \cite{korth2016miniature, bennett2021precision}, and biomedical imaging \cite{tierney2019optically, boto2017new, bison2003dynamical, sander2012magnetoencephalography}.
+The accuracy of alkali-metal OPMs is limited by frequency shifts of the unresolved Zeeman sublevels, caused by effects such as the nonlinear Zeeman (NLZ) shift (Fig.~\ref{fig:FIDBackgorund}(a)).
+Microfabricated vapor cells often contain buffer gas to reduce depolarizing wall collisions and operate at elevated temperatures (80~$^{\circ}$C\text{--}120~$^{\circ}$C) to increase atomic density, enhancing sensitivity.
+The addition of buffer gas broadens and shifts the optical resonances hindering hyperfine-selective pumping, while elevated temperatures increase spin-exchange collisions, broadening the magnetic resonance.
+Since the $F=I~{\pm}~1/2$ manifolds have different hyperfine Land\'e $g$-factors, there is a frequency difference between the average Zeeman resonances of the ground-state hyperfine manifolds \cite{lee2021heading, Steck87Rb}.
+In regimes of high buffer gas and elevated temperatures, the average Zeeman resonances of the $F=I~{\pm}~1/2$ hyperfine manifolds become spectrally unresolved, introducing an additional source of inaccuracy we call the hyperfine systematic error.

+Techniques like analytical correction terms \cite{lee2021heading}, double-pass configurations \cite{rosenzweig2023heading}, light-polarization modulation \cite{oelsner2019sources}, double-modulated synchronous pumping \cite{seltzer2007synchronous}, and spin-locking \cite{bao2018suppression} can mitigate NLZ effects.
+While these approaches effectively minimize NLZ shifts, they do not account for the hyperfine systematic error, limiting their accuracy in regimes of low initial atomic spin polarization $P\leq0.5$, where this error becomes non-negligible.
+Techniques utilizing higher-order polarization modes are inherently immune to the NLZ effect and hyperfine systematic error \cite{zhang2023heading, acosta2008production}.
+However, the transition amplitudes of these higher-order modes are significantly suppressed in vapor cells with high buffer-gas pressure, limiting the sensitivity \cite{nagel1999precision, rushton2023alignment}.
+To address the hyperfine systematic error, Lee \textit{et al.} proposed averaging precession signals between two orthogonal probe beams, but this approach requires a second probe laser, increasing sensor complexity \cite{lee2021heading}.